ads91/riskengine/README.md

 The type key in an instrument's configuration acts as a switch within the risk engine to call the correct pricing analytics for that instrument.
 The following sections outline the specifics of the supported instruments; the type parameters of those instruments and the required args by the risk engine to price those instruments.

 *Note: if an unrecognised instrument type exists in the pricing request, the return result will flag the instrument with an error.
-If the instrument pricing request has other valid requests, these will still price in accordance with the associated analytics.*
+If the pricing request has other valid instrument types, these will still price in accordance with their analytics.*

 ### European call option
 **type: europeancall**